smXplorer/AlliGator/docs/source/alligator-version-history.rst

     - Bug Fixes
         + Fixed bug preventing pixel intensity conditions from being used for Phasor Plot calculation
-        + Cosmetic and minor bug fixes
+        - Cosmetic and minor Bug Fixes

     - New Features
         + Improves .set and RecSettings.txt decoding (LaVIsion dataset)